tijsturkenburg/purchase-cozy-heaven-H1-2026/README.md

 ### Database

 The SQLite database is automatically created in the `data/` directory on first run.
-In production (Railway/Render), the database persists in the platform's storage.
+In production (Railway), the database persists in Railway's persistent storage.